wsprtv/wsprtv.github.io/docs/README.md

 - **et_units** contains units that will be attached to extracted values where appropriate.
 These should be at most 8 character long and contain only alphanumeric characters, spaces, and the character `/`.
+Spaces before units are significant: 23.2 + ' F' will display as '23.2 F', whereas 23.2 + 'F' will show as '23.2F'.

 - **et_res** specifies resolution for ET values, which are shown as integers by default.
 A resolution of 2 means that 2 digits will be